Jainamshah2425/AI_Exp10/README.md

 # MNIST Deep Learning - Flaw Demonstration & Fix

-## 🎓 School AI Project: Understanding Deep Neural Network Training Issues
+## Understanding Deep Neural Network Training Issues

 This project demonstrates and fixes the training difficulties in deep neural networks as discussed in the seminal paper: